pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 You can see how to set up GitHub Actions securely in our own [PyPI publishing GitHub workflow](https://github.com/pyOpenSci/pyosMeta/blob/main/.github/workflows/publish-pypi.yml), which follows the Trusted Publisher approach.

-**Note:** Trusted Publisher workflows are currently only available for GitHub.
-Support for GitLab may be coming in the future—stay tuned!
+**Note:** Read more here about [support for publishing to GitLab](https://docs.pypi.org/trusted-publishers/adding-a-publisher/#gitlab-cicd) using trusted publishing.
 {: .notice }

-## 5. Create a dedicated environment for publish actions
+## 5. Create a dedicated environment for publishing actions

 Use isolated environments in combination with Trusted Publisher in your GitHub workflow to publish to PyPI.
 Isolated environments ensure your publishing process remains secure even if other parts of your CI pipeline are compromised.

-If you look at the pyometra workflow, notice that we have an [environment called `pypi`](https://github.com/pyOpenSci/pyosMeta/blob/main/.github/workflows/publish-pypi.yml#L57) that is used for trusted publishing.
+If you look at the pyoMeta workflow, notice that we have an [environment called `pypi`](https://github.com/pyOpenSci/pyosMeta/blob/2a09fba/.github/workflows/publish-pypi.yml#L57) that is used for trusted publishing.
 By setting this up, we have created a direct pipeline between this action and PyPI via the PyPI environment and the trusted publisher setup, which refers to the workflow file's name.

 ```yaml
   publish: